 You can join a presentation training course at one of more than 40 training centres in the UK.

-As an alternative, you can arrange your own one to one coaching session at your own offices or one of our centres.
-With more than 40 centres to choose from there’s something for everyone.
+Or, as an alternative, you can arrange your own one to one coaching session at your own offices or one of our centres.
+And, of course, with more than 40 centres to choose from there’s something for everyone.

 Here’s a successful presentation tip that looks at your presentation dress code choices.
 A dress code for presenters is always important, but this tip shows it’s not as difficult as it might appear.